 So, you can see from the process, that each heart is not only completely unique, but has gone through a dozen or more stages of handling, and waiting in between, before being ready for finding a forever home.

-If you appreciate completely hand made unique artisan decorations and miniature paintings, then browse the Art Decoration section in my shop.
+If you appreciate completely hand made unique miniature paintings, these hearts will be added to my Shop collection soon.
 Visit me regularly to see new ones added when they are ready.
 I love making these in between painting my larger art works.

-You can also sign up for my new monthly newsletter at the very bottom of this page if you are interested in special offers for subscribers, or connect with me through social media, or help me by sharing my site with family and friends who you think might like my style of work.
+You can also sign up for my new monthly newsletter if you are interested in special offers for subscribers, or connect with me through social media, or help me by sharing my site with family and friends who you think might like my style of work.
 It all helps in an increasingly busy internet world.